-Knowing how to clean tile grout is a key skill to add to your cleaning arsenal, whether you're tackling bathroom tiles, floor tiles or kitchen wall tiles.
-Not only is dirty grout unhygienic and potentially bad for your health, but it can ruin the look of a room, too, so it's important to make cleaning tiles part of your regular cleaning schedule.
+Knowing how to clean grout is a key skill to add to your cleaning arsenal, whether you're tackling bathroom tiles, floor tiles or kitchen wall tiles.
+Not only is dirty grout unhygienic, but it can also ruin the look of a room.
+So, it's important to make grout cleaning part of your regular cleaning schedule.
 And if you keep up to it– and ensure you have the right tile grout cleaner to hand – you'll find that it takes no time at all.

-Rather not use harsh chemicals?
-The easiest way to get tile grout looking as good as new using a homemade grout cleaner is by simply mixing baking soda and white vinegar in a bowl until a thick paste forms.
+The easiest way to get clean tile grout using a homemade grout cleaner is by simply mixing baking soda and white vinegar in a bowl until you form a thick paste.
 Work the paste between the tiles into the grouting with an old toothbrush.
 Don't be afraid to use a bit of elbow grease!

-Leave the solution to work its magic for 30 minutes, then rinse off with clean water and wipe any residue.
+Leave the tile grout cleaner to work its magic for 30 minutes, then rinse off with clean water and wipe any residue.
 Repeat as necessary if your grouting isn't sparkling clean straight away.

-3. How to clean grout in a shower
+3. How to clean tile grout in a shower

-Cleaning grout in a shower can be particularly tricky, not least because it sees the biggest build up of grime.
+Cleaning tile grout in a shower can be particularly tricky, not least because it sees the biggest build up of grime.
 These are our grout cleaning tips for the best results:

 4. How to clean floor grout without scrubbing

-With the walls done, you can move on to the floor.
+With the walls done, you can move on to cleaning grout between floor tiles.
 While you can use any of the methods listed above, if there's a large area, you might like to know how to clean floor grout without scrubbing, as this will not only save time but also reduce the likelihood of backache.

-The easiest way to do so is to invest in a steam cleaner, like the Shark Klik N' Flip Steam Pocket Mop S6001UK, which came top in our pick of the best steam cleaners.
-If you've never tried one you'll be amazed how effective they are at, quite literally, blasting away dirt and grime.
+The easiest way to do so is to invest the best steam cleaner.
+If you've never tried one before, you'll be amazed at how effective they are at, quite literally, blasting away dirt and grime.
 Great news when cleaning tile grout, we're sure you'll agree.

 Back to the grout cleaner: it cleans and restores colour, and suits different grout types.
 It works on both walls and floors, too.
 Just make sure you’re wearing gloves to use it.
 Here's how to clean tile grout with a cleaner: